jhendric98/vscode_dev_docker/README.md

 # Master Spark Dev Container Dockerfile for VSCode

 This project is to track the Dockerfiles for use in Spark development.
 This assumes VSCode is installed and fucntional.
+This was created with the latest versions of each component.
+You should examine your production environment for supported versions and adjust as needed.

 ## Requirements
 1. VSCode with path environent setup